 5. What would you do if this was your child?

-I am always honest with my parents in regard to their child’s strengths and weaknesses because, if it was one of my kids, I’d expect the same.
+I am always honest with my parents with regard to their child’s strengths and weaknesses because, if it was one of my kids, I’d expect the same.
 I had one student who had plateaued and just wasn’t making progress.
-He was better suited in a life skills class and we just didn’t offer that at my district.
+He was better suited in a life skills class, and we just didn’t offer that at my district.
 The parent asked me this exact question and I gave her a very honest answer.
 She cried and thanked me for my honesty.
 She wanted the truth and she finally got it.

 Take a free screener report to get some additional tips on how to practice speech at home.